 - Use different logging tables for jobs and transformations.
-If you find logging table data is deleted unexpectedly, see Log table data is deleted
+If you find logging table data is deleted unexpectedly, see Log table data is not deleted

 - Backup your kettle.properties files.
 If you are making many changes to the kettle.properties file, consider backing up the file first.
 This will make it easier to restore should issues occur.